 Five years ago we wrote an article inspired by the René Guénon 1927 essay, Crisis of the Modern World.
-Two years ago the article was further edited for publication in Babalon Unveiled!
-Thelemic Monographs.

 Even two years ago (2018), it was impossible to forecast the extent of the somnambulism that has swept over the world.
 The René Guénon essay is a work of unparalleled prophetic genius.
 It is best studied and carefully considered in full.

 This, from Chapter One, ‘The Dark Age’, is of vital significance to the path of Esoteric Thelema: